Caitlyn Jenner Reveals Motivation For Getting Gender Confirmation Surgery To Kris — Watch

 Caitlyn Jenner opened up what led to her decision to have gender confirmation surgery in a super sweet moment with her ex Kris.
 The two ladies chatted about their new lives over glasses of wine in a clip from an upcoming ‘KUWTK’ that will warm your heart!

-Caitlyn Jenner, 67, got real with Kris Jenner, 61, about how she decided to undergo gender reassignment surgery.
+Caitlyn Jenner, 67, got real with Kris Jenner, 61, about why she decided to undergo gender reassignment surgery.
 At the first, Caitlyn did not want to talk about it at all in a clip from an upcoming Keeping Up With The Kardashians.
-“Don’t even go down this road, ’cause I’m not talking about it,” she warned her ex wife after Kris asked about the process to get Caitlyn’s gun registered again in her new name.
+“Don’t even go down this road, ’cause I’m not talking about it,” she warned her ex wife.

-The ladies were eventually able to have a more open conversation over a glass of wine.
-“You know what I was going to tell you,” Kris said, “I always wondered why you peed sitting down.”
-Caitlyn touchingly explained, “when you’re struggling with your identity, there’s little things that you can do.
-It just makes you feel better about yourself.”
-They’ve been through so much together, but Kris and Caitlyn still managed to find the humor in the situation.
-“Plus it’s messier,” Caitlyn joked about peeing standing up.
-“It’s kind of perfect,” Kris added, “I never have to yell at you about putting the seat down.”
+The subject came up when Caitlyn brought up the gun she still had in Kris’ house, which was registered in her old name, Bruce Jenner.
+She explained to the 61-year-old that, in some states, she wouldn’t be able to change the registration to her new name unless she had the gender reassignment surgery.
+“Would you have [had the surgery if that wasn’t the case]?”
+Kris asked.
+At that point, Caitlyn shut the conversation down.

+The ladies were eventually able to have a more open conversation over a glass of wine, even joking around about how Bruce used to pee sitting down…and how Kris now totally understands why.

 Caitlyn Jenner — See Pics